Mid-Year Climbing Safety Standards Updates

 Non-Designated Swim Areas

-• A lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard certificate issued by one of the following organizations:
+• A Lifeguard must be 18 years of age or older and possess a current (the date on the certificate must not be older than two years) lifeguard certificate issued by one of the following organizations:

 • Lifesaving Society – National Lifeguard – Pool/Waterfront